 Strategic Outlook

-The first years of Sultan Haitham’s rule have shown strong continuity with his predecessor’s rule.
+The first years of Sultan Haitham’s reign have demonstrated strong continuity with the governance style of his predecessor.
 The population’s high hopes following the transition of power have already been dashed.
-Aware of his limited popular legitimacy when accessing the throne, Haitham concentrated on stabilizing and consolidating his power, as illustrated by the promulgation of the new Basic Law and the strengthening of the political role of his close relatives.
-However, this does not obscure the fact that major reforms are needed to restore popular confidence in the ruler’s ability to embody Oman’s “renewed renaissance.”
-Since 2021, the current regime has responded to peaceful protests demanding better living conditions, more job opportunities, tougher action to tackle corruption and political reform of repressive measures in line with the approach adopted by the Qaboos regime after 2011.
-Oman continues to invest more in its security sector than any other country in proportion to its GDP.
+Aware of his limited popular legitimacy upon ascending the throne, Haitham focused on consolidating his power, as illustrated by the promulgation of the new Basic Law and the strengthening of the political roles of his close relatives.
+This does not obscure the fact that major reforms are needed to restore popular confidence in the ruler’s ability to embody Oman’s “renewed renaissance.”
+Since 2021, the current government has responded to peaceful demands concerning living conditions, increased job opportunities, tougher action on corruption and political reform with repressive measures, in line with the approach adopted by his predecessor Qaboos.
+Yet, there is significant potential for civil society engagement should the government ease its control over a population increasingly eager to express itself autonomously from the state.
 Instead of being routinely harassed and constantly suppressed, CSOs and associations should be strengthened and encouraged.

-Oman’s primary socioeconomic challenge is to shift from dependence on oil revenues to a diversified economy in which the national workforce plays a complete role in generating wealth.
-This task is urgent not only because the price of oil has rebounded since mid-2021, which has provided some temporary relief to national accounts, but also to ensure sufficient job opportunities for Omanis.
-In 2021, 47% of Omani nationals were under the age of 20, with approximately 50,000 individuals graduating from school or university each year.
-Consequently, the economy must expand to meet their demands and ensure their right to work.
-Furthermore, as the labor market increasingly demands workers with specialized skillsets, the government must revise the curriculum at the secondary and tertiary levels.
-The Oman Vision 2040 acts as a road map, although it requires more detailed information concerning how the vision’s ambitious goals will be achieved over the next two decades.
-However, given the regime’s track record of delays in implementing reforms and failing to meet targets over the last 20 years, even greater effort will be necessary to fulfill the objectives of Vision 2040.
+Oman’s primary socioeconomic challenge is to shift from dependence on oil revenues to a diversified economy in which the national workforce plays a full role in generating wealth.
+This task is particularly urgent since, in 2023, 46% of Omani nationals were under age 20, with about 50,000 individuals graduating from school or university each year.
+As the labor market increasingly demands workers with specialized skillsets, the government must reform curricula at both the secondary and tertiary education levels.
+The Oman Vision 2040 serves as a road map, although it requires more detail regarding how the vision’s ambitious goals will be achieved, given the regime’s record of delaying reforms and failing to meet targets over the past 25 years.
+The new social protection law does not adequately offset the impact of the government’s ongoing efforts to phase out fossil fuel consumption, as some benefit levels are too low and it excludes many people.
+The government should use the savings generated from phasing out these subsidies and the rebound in the price of oil since mid-2021 to further invest in public services and the transition to renewable energy sources.

 A further structural obstacle to long-term reform lies in conflicts of interest at the highest levels in the country, which have persisted under Haitham.
-A substantial number of cabinet members, including royals, have many direct or indirect business interests.
-These decision-makers often fail to promote key national interests, such as the Omanization policy and the reform agenda, due to their private business interests, which they advance through the influence they wield as statesmen.
-This situation has become unacceptable for many civil society actors, including many young, educated Omanis, who question the authoritarian political and economic structure of Oman.
-Direct criticism of the sultan’s decisions and practices has become increasingly common among those fearing for the future of the country.
+A substantial number of senior officials and cabinet members, including royals (e.g. the sultan’s brothers and paternal cousins), have many direct or indirect business interests.
+These decision-makers often fail to promote key national interests such as the Omanization policy and the reform agenda, due to their private business interests, which they advance through the influence they wield as statesmen.
+The Omani leadership should pass the law on personal income tax drafted by the Council of Oman in 2025, which would make Oman the first GCC state to tax its nationals’ income, impose higher tax rates on wealthy individuals and corporations, and improve efforts to combat tax evasion and avoidance.